20kdc/solaunch/README.md

 But building as a mixture of dynamic libraries and regular executables tends to also be messy, because it becomes a build matrix between 'compiler' and 'build type'.

-Therefore, this project provides a set of Actions-built (and thus verifiable) executables that can simply be treated as a pre-built third-party dependency.
+Therefore, this project provides a set of Actions-built (and thus hopefully verifiable) executables that can simply be treated as a pre-built third-party dependency.

 The actual application built using them can therefore be reduced to a process of building dynamic libraries based on source code and other dynamic libraries.